Skip to content

 What this tool does

 Generate TypeScript interfaces from a JSON sample.
-Paste a payload and get strongly-typed interface declarations you can drop into a project — arrays infer item types, nested objects become their own interfaces, and nullable fields are emitted as a union with null.
-Powered by quicktype, runs entirely in your browser.
+Paste a payload — an API response, a config blob, a webhook body — and get strongly-typed interface declarations you can drop into a project.
+Array element types are inferred, nested objects become their own interfaces, nullable fields are emitted as a union with null.
+Powered by quicktype, runs entirely in your browser; no payload leaves the page.

 How to use it

 Paste JSON (or load the example), pick a top-level type name, and read the TypeScript on the right.
-Switch to a different language at any time via the tabs above.
+Switch to a different language at any time via the tabs above — the same input regenerates in place.

 Input: {"id":42,"name":"devsmiths","createdAt":"2024-03-11T08:24:00Z","stars":1280,"public":true,"contributors":[{"login":"ada","commits":51,"admin":true},{"login":"linus","commits":33,"admin":false}],"homepage":null}